jacksleight/laravel-omni/README.md

 ## Component Modes

-Omni components run in one of three modes depending on the `<template>` tag you declare and the template structure.
+Omni components run in one of three modes depending on the template structure.

 * **Standard Mode**
-  All components that declare a `omni` template run in standard mode.
+  Components that dont use the `@wire` directive run in standard mode.
 They support `mount` and `rendering` lifecycle hooks.

 * **Livewire Mode**
-  Components that declare a `omni:wire` template and have no code outside of the `<template>` tag run in Livewire mode.
+  Components that use the `@wire` directive and have no code outside of it run in Livewire mode.
 They are handled by Livewire and through the usual [lifecycle](https://livewire.laravel.com/docs/lifecycle-hooks).

 * **Combined Mode**
-  Components that declare a `omni:wire` template and have code outside of the `<template>` tag run in combined mode.
+  Components that use the `@wire` directive and have code outside of it run in combined mode.
 Combined components are actually two instances of the same component.
-The part of the template outside the `<template>` tag runs in standard mode, and then the part of the template inside the `<template>` tag runs in Livewire mode.
+The part of the template outside the `@wire` directive runs in standard mode, and then the part of the template inside the `@wire` directive runs in Livewire mode.

-## Component Detection

-Any view that contains an Omni template tag or namespace declaration is considered an Omni component.
-If you don't need the class it can be omitted so long as you have a valid template tag.
-If you're building a standard component and dont need seperate style and script blocks you can omit the template tag so long as you have a valid namespace declaration.

 ## Bundling Scripts & Styles